 *100% of your electricity matched with Renewable Energy Guarantees of Origin (REGOs) and 100% of your gas with Certified Emission Reduction Certificates (CERs).

 We’re keen on any deal that incentivises opting for an electric or hybrid car, so we’re fans of the idea here.
-The fuel incentive for the vehicle is relatively small here but it’s something, and the fact that 100% of the gas and electricity you use in your home is offset makes it about as clean as a deal with a Big Six provider gets.
+The fuel incentive for the vehicle is relatively small but it’s something, and the fact that 100% of the gas and electricity you use in your home is offset is positive.

 Is a carbon offset deal really 100% renewable?Find out about what providers mean when they say “100% renewable energy” and whether some green tariffs are doing it better than others in our interesting blog article.